tikv/website/content/docs/3.0/faq/faq.md

 This is because the address in the startup parameter has been registered in the PD cluster by other TiKVs.
 This error occurs when there is no data folder under the directory that TiKV `--store` specifies, but you use the previous parameter to restart the TiKV.

 To solve this problem, use the [`store delete`](https://github.com/pingcap/pd/tree/55db505e8f35e8ab4e00efd202beb27a8ecc40fb/tools/pd-ctl#store-delete--label--weight-store_id----jqquery-string) function to delete the previous store and then restart TiKV.

+## TiKV master and slave use the same compression algorithm, why the results are different?

+Currently, some files of TiKV master have a higher compression rate, which depends on the underlying data distribution and RocksDB implementation.
+It is normal that the data size fluctuates occasionally.
+The underlying storage engine adjusts data as needed.

+## What are causes for "TiKV channel full"?

+- The Raftstore thread is too slow or blocked by I/O. You can view the CPU usage status of Raftstore.
+- TiKV is too busy (CPU, disk I/O, etc.) and cannot manage to handle it.

+## How is the write performance in the most strict data available mode (`sync-log = true`)?

+Generally, enabling `sync-log` reduces about 30% of the performance.
+For write performance when `sync-log` is set to `false`, see [Performance test result for TiDB using Sysbench](https://github.com/pingcap/docs/blob/master/v3.0/benchmark/sysbench-v4.md).

+## Why does `IO error: No space left on device While appending to file` occur?

+This is because the disk space is not enough.
+You need to add nodes or enlarge the disk space.

+## Why does the OOM (Out of Memory) error occur frequently in TiKV?

+The memory usage of TiKV mainly comes from the block-cache of RocksDB, which is 40% of the system memory size by default.
+When the OOM error occurs frequently in TiKV, you should check whether the value of `block-cache-size` is set too high.
+In addition, when multiple TiKV instances are deployed on a single machine, you need to explicitly configure the parameter to prevent multiple instances from using too much system memory that results in the OOM error.